thapaliya19/thapaliya19.github.io/content/english/about/_index.md

 # About
 Hello there.
 I am Safal Thapaliya.
 I am a Research Assistant at [NepAl Applied Mathematics and Informatics Institute for research(NAAMII)](https://naamii.org.np/).
-Here, I’m engaged in research involving Object Detection in low-resource settings.
+Here, I’m engaged in research involving computer vision problems in low-resource settings.

 I’ve previously worked at [Clamphook](https://clamphook.com/) as a backend developer.
 I also interned at [Logpoint](https://www.logpoint.com/) in the Customer Support and Solutions division.